 And what happened to Fray Diego de Landa?

-He was subjected to a judgment carried out by his own Franciscan order, the healthy custom of judging between friends that is Spain, as we see today.
-Yes, all experts in canon law and the Holy Office of the Inquisition, the most literate in the matter to decide.
+He was subjected to a judgment carried out by his own Franciscan order.
+The court was made up of experts in canon law and from the Holy Office of the Inquisition, the most literate people on the subject to decide, so you cannot argue with the experts.

-It is during his stay in Spain that he writes his recommended book "Relationship of the Things of Yucatan", where he reflects the life and customs of the Mayan culture, interpreted under his fierce cultural yoke.
-The manuscript took it with him to America and was later deposited in the convent of Merida.
+It is during his stay in Spain that he wrote his recommended book "Relation of the Things of Yucatán", where he captures the life and customs of the Mayan culture, interpreted under its fierce cultural yoke.
+The manuscript he took with him to America and was later deposited in the convent of Mérida.

 List of things in Yucatan